Rady School of Management

 Industry AreasConsumer Products

-Wendy Liu specializes in consumer judgment and decision making, focusing on the cognitive and emotional basis of consumer choice, social interactions, and well-being.
-Her recent research topics include decision making under complexity, such as shortlist formation, decisions involving risk, self control decisions, the role of complex emotions, contextualized motivations and values, and consumer behavior in medical and health domains.
+Dr. Wendy Liu is Associate Professor of Marketing and Katzin Family Fellow at the UCSD Rady School of Management.
+Dr. Liu specializes in consumer judgment and decision making, focusing on the cognitive and emotional basis of consumer choice, social interactions, and well-being.
+Her recent research topics include decision making under complexity, self control decisions, the psychology of time and money, and social influence in economic contexts.
+She also studies consumer behavior in financial and health domains.

-Dr Liu’s research has been published in leading marketing and management journals such as the Journal of Consumer Research and Organizational Behavior and Human Decision Processes.
+Dr. Liu’s research has been published in leading marketing, management and science journals such as the Proceedings of the National Academy of Sciences, Journal of Consumer Research and Organizational Behavior and Human Decision Processes.
 Her work has also been featured in the national media, such as Businessweek and Time Magazine.

-Dr Liu received her Ph.D. in Marketing from the Stanford Graduate School of Business.
-She is currently an Associate Professor of Marketing at the UCSD Rady School of Management, and teaches Consumer Behavior to MBA students.
-Dr Liu taught at the UCLA Anderson School of Management prior to joining UCSD Rady.
+Dr. Liu teaches the MBA course Consumer Behavior.
+Dr. Liu received her Ph.D. in Marketing from the Stanford Graduate School of Business.
+She was a faculty of the UCLA Anderson School of Management prior to joining UCSD Rady.

 “Is Planning Good for You?
 The Differential Impact of Planning on Self Regulation,” with Claudia Townsend (2012), Journal of Consumer Research, 39 (4, December), 688 - 703